Job Opportunities and Recruitment at APD - FAQ

 Q. I can't find my Letter of Instructions.
 Where and what time is the entry level testing?

 For those that have already submitted their Request to Test form and have been approved for testing, the entry level test is conducted at the APD Training Center at 3760 W. Dimond Blvd.
-Those whose last name begins with A-L test at 8:00 am hours, those with last names that begin with M-Z test at 1:00 pm.
 Be sure to arrive at least 20 minutes early and bring your driver's license.

 General Recruitment Questions